What to consider when creating line charts

 Use colors, line width and line dashes to make your most important values stick out.
 Grey is a great color to separate what’s important in your chart from what’s not important.
 That’s especially necessary when you add comparison data.

 Consider using annotations and highlight ranges to add explanations to your charts.
 Line charts offer enough space for these annotations.
 They will make your chart more interesting to read and help readers to figure out what’s going on.
 Make sure to add a highlight range if your values switch to projections.

 Consider adding line symbols to make clear which dates your data covers.
 In most cases, the interval between dates is consistent and there’s no need for line symbols.
 They can even be visually overwhelming if you have lots of lines or dates.
-However, line symbols are great if that’s not the case and you want your readers to quickly see the intervals between your dates.
+However, line symbols are great if that’s not the case and you want your readers to quickly see the intervals between your date

 Consider turning off automatic labeling and place the labels yourself.
 Your readers will be able to read the chart faster, thanks to this robust feature.
 Try to use the same colors for the text that you use for the lines.
 Check, and we cannot stress this enough, if these self-placed labels work in the mobile view.
 If you have too many lines to place labels directly, consider turning on automatic labeling (in Datawrapper, that’s “Annotate > Labeling > Line labels: right”).
-These automatic labels will turn into color key above the chart once the chart width is too narrow to show them next to the lines.
+These automatic labels will turn into a color key above the chart once the chart width is too narrow to show them next to the lines.